syuenloh/pyp-u2-c2-football-csv-iterators/README.md

 Football Iterators
 ===============
 Today we will be building a custom iterator.
 We are going to create a program for searching football(soccer) statistics from within a CSV(comma separated values) file.
+We will be using Python's builtin CSV module for handling file processing duties, documentation available here: https://docs.python.org/3/library/csv.html

 Your code will reside in the `explorer.py` file, the `models.py` file is provided for you and does not need to be altered.